The King (2019 film): Plot

 The English army sets sail for France.
 After completing the Siege of Harfleur, they receive taunting messages from the Dauphin.
 The English advance parties stumble upon a vast French army gathering to face them.
 Dorset advises Hal to retreat, but Falstaff proposes using infantry without armor to attack the armored French cavalry, who would get weighed down and stuck in the mud.

 Hal challenges the Dauphin to single combat to minimize bloodshed, but the Dauphin refuses.
 Falstaff's plan succeeds, and the outnumbered English army defeats the French, although Falstaff is killed.
 The Dauphin, witnessing his men's retreat, restates Hal's challenge, but slips in the mud until Hal orders his soldiers to kill him.
 Hal commands the execution of all French prisoners to prevent regrouping, despite Falstaff's warning against this unchivalrous act unworthy of a king.

 Hal meets King Charles VI, who agrees to adopt him as his heir and offers him his daughter, Catherine of Valois.
 Hal returns to England with his new wife for a triumphant celebration.
 In private, she challenges his reasons for invading France and denies the alleged French actions against him, suggesting that the assassin was a plot from within his own court.
-Suspicious, Hal confronts Gascoigne, who admits that he staged the insult and acts of aggression, believing his sole duty is to protect the king, even if it requires deceiving him.
+Suspicious, Hal confronts Gascoigne, who admits that he staged the insult and acts of aggression, believing his sole duty is to protect the King, even if it requires deceiving him.
 In a cold fury, Hal kills the Chief Justice.
+Hal asks Catherine to only speak truth to him as the citizens of England cheer him on outside the castle.